ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    *  Clarified scope to focus only on name server responses, and not zone/registry data.

-Andrews, et al.           Expires 14 April 2022                 [Page 7]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional October 2021

    *  Reorganized with section 2 as Types of Glue and section 3 as Requirements.